Study Abroad Program Overview

 - Global Health and Global Food (6 quarter/4 semester UC units)

-The program begins with a two-week intensive course on Ghanaian society and culture which examines social welfare concerns of Ghanaian citizens; development challenges; the special vulnerability of women and children in West Africa; the importance of religion; and unique features of Ghana’s art, history, and culture.
+The program begins with a two-week intensive course on Ghanaian society and culture which examines social welfare concerns of Ghanaian citizens; development challenges; the special vulnerability of women and children in West Africa; the importance of religion; and other unique features of Ghana’s art, history, and culture.

 As the program comes to an end, students return to Accra and have the opportunity to reflect, write up what they have learned, share and process their experiences.
 A final report and presentation completes the program.